Primal-dual and dual-fitting analysis of online scheduling algorithms for generalized flow-time problems: A generalized framework using dual-fitting

 In this section we relax certain properties as established in Section~\ref{section:framework-opt} in order to generalize our framework and apply it to the integral variant of more problems.
 Our analysis here is based on the dual-fitting paradigm, since the analysis of Section~\ref{section:flow} provides us with intuition about the geometric interpretation of the primal and dual objectives.
 We consider, as concrete applications, GFP for given cost functions $g$.
 We again associate with each job $j$ the curve $\gamma_j$ and set $\gamma(t)=\max\{0,\max_{j \in \mathcal{J}: r_j \leq t}\{\gamma_j(t)\}\}$.
 Then, we need to define how to update the dual variables $\lambda_j$, upon release of a new job $z$ at time $\tau$, such that the following properties are satisfied: \begin{description} \item[$(\mathcal{Q}1)$] If the algorithm $A$ schedules job $j$ at time $t\geq \tau$ then $\gamma_{j}(t) \geq 0$ and $\lambda_{j} \geq \gamma_{j'}(t)$ for every other pending job $j'$ at time $t$. \item[$(\mathcal{Q}2)$] If the algorithm $A$ schedules job $j$ at time $t<\tau$, then $\gamma_{j}(t) \geq 0$ and $\lambda_{j} \geq \gamma_{j'}(t)$ for every other pending job $j'$ at time $t$.
 In addition, the primal solution for $t<\tau$ is not affected by the release of $z$. \item[$(\mathcal{Q}3)$] $\gamma(t) = 0$ for all $t > C_{\max}^\tau$. \end{description}

 Note that $(\mathcal{Q}1)$ is relaxed with respect to property $(\mathcal{P}1)$ of Section~\ref{section:framework-opt}, since it describes a weaker dominance condition.
 Informally, $(\mathcal{Q}1)$ guarantees that for any time $t$ the job that is scheduled at $t$ does not have negative contributions in the dual.
 On the other hand, property~$(\mathcal{Q}2)$ is the counterpart of $(\mathcal{Q}1)$, for times $t<\tau$ (similar to the relation between $(\mathcal{P}1)$ and $(\mathcal{P}2)$).
 Finally, note that even though the relaxed properties do not guarantee anymore the optimality for the fractional objectives, the following theorem (Theorem~\ref{thm:framework2}) establishes exactly the same result as Theorem~\ref{thm:framework1} for the {\em integral} objectives.
 This is because in the second part of the proof of Theorem~\ref{thm:framework1} we only require that when $j$ is executed at time $t$ then $\lambda_{j} \geq \gamma_{j'}(t)$ for every other pending job $j'$ at $t$, which is in fact guaranteed by properties~$(\mathcal{Q}1)$ and~$(\mathcal{Q}2)$.
-Therefore, the proof of the following theorem is identical with the one of Theorem~\ref{thm:framework1}.